The 100% Real Archies Sessionography, 1968-2008

 were recorded by WILSON PICKETT, UK group

-Sakkarin, Reggae artist DUKE BAYSEE,
+SAKKARIN, Reggae artist DUKE BAYSEE,

 Country singer MIKE LUNSFORD

-and Latin rockers El Chicano.
+and Latin rockers EL CHICANO and

 The Archies